One-sex and two-sex theories: Criticism

 Stolberg provides evidence to suggest that significant two-sex understandings of anatomy existed before Laqueur claims, arguing that sexual dimorphism was accepted as early as the sixteenth century.
 He discusses the influence of the uterus on medical discussion as proof that understandings of the body were noticeably 'sexed' in the 1600s.
 He also argues that differences between the sexes were accepted in the early modern period under the proviso that woman's biology was fit for purpose, i.e., motherhood.
-Further, Stolberg contests Laqueur’s claim that sexual dimorphism arose merely in response to Enlightenment ideals of equality, as a means of keeping women insubordinate.
+Further, Stolberg contests Laqueur's claim that sexual dimorphism arose merely in response to Enlightenment ideals of equality, as a means of keeping women subordinate.
 He cites a complex network of other reasons for the shift to sexual dimorphism.
 These include a renewed emphasis on empirical observation during the sixteenth and seventeenth centuries as well as a shift away from humorism.

 Joan Cadden has pointed out that 'one-sex' models of the body were already treated with scepticism in the ancient and medieval periods, and that Laqueur's periodisation of the shift from one-sex to two-sex was not as clear-cut as he made it out to be.